ericacha/address_book/READme.md

 <b>Description</b>

-Address app that allows the user to enter their name, last name, address.
-Let's the user click on the listed name and show address.
+Address app let's the user to enter their name, last name and address.
+Allows the user click on the listed name and show address.

 April 13th, 2015 | Erica Cha & Kelly de Vries